Functions

 seconds_ago

-Description: Returns the number of seconds between the timestamp field and the time the query was executed.
+Description: Returns the difference in seconds between the timestamp field and the time of execution of the query.
+In the where clause the seconds_ago(<number>) syntax gives the best query performance.

 Examples: